UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_feedback.md

 --> IDEA: Add shapes to sack-items.
 --> IDEA: To balance it, make cloud-slots destroy diagonally too.
 This makes it a lot more balanced for bishop/knight shapes

+- Matt: Didn't understand treasure-sacks
+--> Put something in the description, saying: "only works when floating"

 - Sheeppollution: Didn't understand what "items" and "slots" were.
 --> Create tutorial-part explaining items/slots, and that you can move items.

-- Sheeppollution: When moving mouse, sometimes item-descriptions get in way (Maybe add a delay?)
+- Sheeppollution: When moving mouse, item-descriptions get in the way --> (Maybe add a delay?)